SGO4940 – Geographic Information Systems (Master level course)

 Formal prerequisite knowledge

-SGO1910 – Geographical Information Systems (GIS) or similar introductory GIS courses.
+SGO1910 – Introduction to Geographical Information Systems (GIS) or similar introductory GIS courses.
 Basic understanding of computer systems recommended.

 The teaching will consist of lectures and seminars.